google/skia/site/user/api/SkPixmap_Reference.md

 size_t rowBytes() const
 </pre>

-Returns row bytes, the interval from one pixel row to the next.
+returns interval between rows in bytesReturns row bytes, the interval from one pixel row to the next.
 Row bytes is at least as large as:
 <a href="#SkPixmap_width">width</a> * <a href="#SkPixmap_info">info</a>.bytesPerPixel().